-The average cost of tenant insurance in Ontario is around $350 a year.
+The average cost of tenant insurance in Ontario is around $350 a year in 2023.
 Here we’re breaking down how much tenant insurance costs based on the number of tenants, and the Ontario city you live in.

 Moving out for the first time?